Cores-ts/fundingbox.spaces.faqs/articles/profile-preferences/How-to-link-your-profile-to-an-organisation.md

+---
+id: how-to-navigate
+title: How to link your profile to an organisation
+sidebar_position: 3
+tags:
+  - Profile Preferences
+---

 How to link your profile to an organisation

 Click on your profile picture on the top-left part of the page and then click on Manage my account.